open/close all folders

 - Played straight In-Universe with Meridia, the goddess of light and spirit energy.
 Despite being a Daedric Prince (the setting's equivalent of demon lords), Meridia is one of the more beloved deities because her light is seen as purifying and she protects mortals against undead creatures and even other Daedric Princes like Molag Bal.
 In fact, Meridia is perfectly aware of this fact and in fact invokes it.
-Her actual personality is closer to that of a Knight Templar, whereas her followers love and serve her to combat the darker threats out there, but she would sacrifice them all without batting an eyelash if she found it necessary.
+Her actual personality is closer to that of a Knight Templar; while her followers love and serve her to combat the darker threats out there, she would sacrifice them all without batting an eyelash if she found it necessary.
 She is also very vindictive if you reject her or question the morality of her actions in any way.

 - Kynareth is a member of the Nine Divines, and thus a more benevolent deity than a Daedric Prince.
 The Nords worship her as "Kyne", the shieldmaiden, war goddess, and weather goddess.
 She is one of the most beloved of the gods, with Nords invoking her name to grant them strength in battle and carry them to Sovngarde if they fall.
 When one character abandons her worship of Kyne after realizing what a blatant Catch-22 Dilemma this is note , she is unambiguously regarded as wrong by even her own son.
 Even though he only survived a Hopeless War because of cowardice and desertion, he vows to return to battle if Kyne spares his mother and gives her a chance to become faithful again.